 New Waste Site or Aggregate Source: TGS-5.
 No disposal sites would be allowed in the park or NRCA.
-If a non-commercial disposal site or aggregate source is required, the proposal would be analyzed by the FHWA for environmental impacts before approval for use.
-For this project, new non-commercial disposal and aggregate sources would have no more than a "no adverse effect" on cultural resources, a "no effect" determination on threatened and endangered species, and no encroachment into waters of the U.S. or wetlands.
+If a non-commercial disposal site or aggregate source is required, the proposal would be analyzed for environmental impacts before approval for use by FHWA.
+For this project, new non-commercial disposal and aggregate sources would have no more than a "no adverse effect" on cultural resources, a "no effect" determination on threatened and endangered species, no encroachment into waters of the U.S. or wetlands, and no adverse effect on remnant prairie habitats of San Juan Island.